-Why not have some fun with the words you teach your parrot?
-Here are some words and phrases that add the novelty factor to your bird’s vocabulary.
+Why not have some fun with the words you teach the parrot?
+Here are some words and phrases that add the novelty factor to the bird’s vocabulary.

-As well as teaching your bird how to say “howdy,” why not go one step further?
+As well as teaching the bird how to say “howdy,” why not go further?
 “Yee-haw” has soft vowel sounds, which are easy to mimic.

-Teach your parrot to bob up and down like it’s riding a horse as you repeat “giddy-up” over and over.
+Teach the parrot to bob up and down like it’s riding a horse as you repeat “giddy-up” repeatedly.

-“Yarr” is a fun way to embrace the pirate culture that parrots are commonly associated with.
+“Yarr” is a fun way to embrace the pirate culture with which parrots are commonly associated.

 “Hearty” is a pirate-themed word for “comrade,” so use it as a term of endearment.

-This is another pirate-themed word your parrot will love learning.
-With only two syllables, “treasure” is a lot easier than it looks to teach.
+This is another pirate-themed word a parrot will love learning.
+With only two syllables, “treasure” is much easier than it seems to teach.

-Leaning away from the pirate theme slightly, “shiny” doesn’t only mean treasure but all the shiny things that are bound to catch your bird’s eye.
+Leaning away from the pirate theme slightly, “shiny” doesn’t only mean treasure but all the shiny things that are bound to catch the bird’s eye.

-Have your bird repeat “alert” and you’ve got your own personal alarm system.
+Have them repeat “alert,” and you’ll have a personal alarm system.

-For those who celebrate Christmas, this phrase is bound to pop up naturally in your bird’s vocabulary at least once a year.
+For those who celebrate Christmas, this phrase will pop up naturally in the parrot’s vocabulary at least once a year.

-Whether you’re celebrating your parrot’s birthday or your own, try to have fun with this word so that your parrot understands it represents a special day.
+Whether celebrating the parrot’s birthday or your own, have fun with this word so the parrot understands it represents a special day.

-Continuing down the holiday theme, “Easter” is a good seasonal word to teach your parrot.
+Continuing with the holiday theme, “Easter” is a good seasonal word to teach a parrot.

-Have fun teaching your parrot these words and phrases.
-Take your time and make training sessions as interactive as possible for best results.
+Have fun teaching a parrot these words and phrases.
+Take your time and make training sessions as interactive as possible for the best results.